Agnes of Bohemia: Veneration

-In 1874, Pope Pius IX beatified Agnes.
+The beatification process for Agnes was opened on 21 November 1872, and Pope Pius IX beatified her in 1874.
 Pope John Paul II canonized Blessed Agnes on 12 November 1989.
 While she was known by her contemporaries because of her supposed visions and healing, such as her prophecy that King Wenceslaus would be victorious in his battle against the Austrians, her canonization was based on her practice of the Christian virtues of faith, hope, and charity to an extraordinary degree, and the church's view is confirmed either through a miracle granted by God in answer to the saint's prayers or as in this case, by the continuing devotion of the Christian faithful to a saint's example across centuries.

 Though Agnes died in 1282, she is still venerated by Christians around the world more than 700 years later.
 She was honored in 2011, the 800th anniversary of her birth, as the Saint of the Overthrow of Communism, with a year dedicated to her by Catholics in the Czech Republic.